kprakobkit/kprakobkit.github.io/pages/2016-08-01-clojure-todo-1/index.md

   (sql/delete! spec :todos []))
 ```

-I also wrote some helpers for setting up and populating the database in the migration.clj - migrate, drop-db, and populate.
-They can be executed as leiningen commands, which I’ve setup via aliases in project.clj.
+I also wrote some helpers for setting up and populating the database in migration.clj - `migrate, drop-db, and populate`.
+They can be executed as Leiningen commands, which I’ve setup via aliases in project.clj.

 ```clojure
   :aliases {"migrate" ["run" "-m" "todo-clj.models.migration/migrate"]